rehhouari/rapide/README.md

 pnpm build
 ```

-And you will see the generated file in `dist` that ready to be served.
+And you will see the generated file in `dist` that ready to be served (test it with `pnpm serve`).

 ### Deploy on Netlify

 Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.

+Same for Vercel.

 ## Why

-I have created several Vite apps recently.
-Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.

-So I made this starter template for myself to create apps more easily, along with some good practices that I have learned from making those apps.
-It's strongly opinionated, but feel free to tweak it or even maintains your own forks. [(see community maintained variation forks)](#variations)
+This template is heavily inspired by and based on [@antfu](https://github.com/antfu)'s [Vitesse](https://github.com/antfu/vitesse) for Vue.
+I wanted to bring a similar development experience to Alpine.js and show how it can be used to make web apps as well and not just as a JQuery alternative.
+So I been building plugins for Alpine.js & Vite to bridge the gap that made it difficult to accomplish that.

+Before I found Vitesse, I've based this on [@ryangjchandler](https://github.com/ryangjchandler)'s experiment on code organization.
+When I saw it I felt it has potential, and I wanted to make it more accessible. hopefully I did now.